ptupitsyn/ptupitsyn.github.io/_posts/2022-11-17-Ignite-Anywhere-With-Net-Native-Aot.md

 title: Use Ignite in Rust (or any language) with .NET Native AOT
 ---

-.NET 7 introduces AOT, which allows easy interop with any language on any OS.
+.NET 7 introduces AOT (finally!), which allows easy interop with any language on any OS.
 To demonstrate the possibilities, let's bring some Ignite APIs to Rust!

 # Native AOT in .NET